Frank J. Selke: Montreal Canadiens

 Two months after resigning from the Leafs, Selke was hired as manager of the Montreal Forum and became general manager of the Montreal Canadiens.
-He took over a team that had just come off two Stanley Cup championships in the previous three seasons, but was in financial trouble.
+He took over a team that had just come off two Stanley Cup championships in the previous three seasons but was in financial trouble.
 Regardless, he signed a great deal of players and created an extensive farm system.
 Anchored by Hall of Famers Maurice Richard, Elmer Lach, Doug Harvey and Jacques Plante, Selke won his first Stanley Cup with the Canadiens in 1953.

 In December 1946, Selke proposed that the NHL sponsor junior ice hockey teams under the Canadian Amateur Hockey Association jurisdiction.
 The plan implemented a farm system composed of professional prospects spread out across Canada, as opposed to the strongest players being concentrated on all-star teams in Ontario.

 Last years

-By the mid-1950s, the farm system that Selke had established really began to put life into the Canadiens, producing additional Hall of Famers Jean Béliveau, Dickie Moore, Tom Johnson and Henri Richard.
+By the mid-1950s, the farm system that Selke had established began to put life into the Canadiens, producing additional Hall of Famers Jean Béliveau, Dickie Moore, Tom Johnson and Henri Richard.
 After falling to the rival Detroit Red Wings in seven games in consecutive years, 1954 and 1955, the Canadiens won a record five consecutive Cups from 1956 to 1960.
 Selke retired after the 1963–64 season, turning the reins over to Sam Pollock.

 He died in 1985 at the age of 92 in Rigaud, Quebec.

 Honours

 A nine-time Stanley Cup champion (1932, 1942, 1945 with the Maple Leafs; 1953, 1956–60 with the Canadiens), Selke was elected to the Hockey Hall of Fame in 1960.
-A while after his retirement, in 1978, the NHL inaugurated the Frank J. Selke Trophy that is awarded annually to the best defensive forward in the league.
-In the QMJHL, the Frank J. Selke Memorial Trophy is awarded annually to the league's best defensive forward.
+After his retirement in 1978, the NHL inaugurated the Frank J. Selke Trophy that is awarded annually to the best defensive forward in the league.

+In the Quebec Major Junior Hockey League, the Frank J. Selke Memorial Trophy was awarded annually to the league's most gentlemanly player from 1969 to 2024, until it was renamed the David Desharnais Trophy.

 In 2016, Frank J. Selke and his son, Frank Selke Jr., were posthumously recognized by the Ontario Sports Hall of Fame with the Bruce Prentice Legacy Award.